apkapkapk-byte/nifty100-stock-screener/README.md

 * Passes unfit stocks to filtered list due to inadequate data availability of those stocks
 * Analyses 93 out of 100 stocks with some errors and blank values, again due to data unavailability
-* limitations due to data source-yahoo finance
+* limitations due to data source-yahoo finance (cuz its easy and free to use but on the flip side inaccuracy, unavailability of accurate and reliable data etc)